-The proposed airport is located on Commonwealth land and is an action proposed to be undertaken by the Australian Government.
+The proposed airport at Badgerys Creek and its proposed establishment is an action proposed to be undertaken by the Commonwealth.
 Impacts upon the environment in general are therefore required to be considered as part of the action.
 Environmental factors were considered within each phase of the site selection process.

 The Nepean locality contains continuous areas of terrain which minimise the extent of earthworks and disturbance necessary to create a level platform for an airport development.
-The locality was also favourable due to its proximity to growing aviation demand in Western Sydney.
+The locality is also favourable due to its proximity to growing aviation demand in Western Sydney.
 The locality also has close proximity to road and rail links, which further reduces the potential disturbance area.
-One of the key factors that makes Badgerys Creek the preferred site for a greenfield airport is that the site and its surrounding area has been protected from urban and noise-sensitive development.
+One of the key factors that makes Badgerys Creek the preferred site for a greenfield airport is that the site and its surrounding area (based on the selection of the same north-east/south-west runway alignment) have been protected from urban and noise-sensitive development for nearly three decades.
 This has been achieved through the implementation of Strategic Direction 5.8 - Second Sydney Airport: Badgerys Creek (Strategic Direction), which was issued by the NSW Minister for Planning to local councils under section 117(2) of the Environmental Planning and Assessment Act 1979.
 The objective of the Strategic Direction is to avoid incompatible development in the vicinity of any future airport at Badgerys Creek, and specifically applies to land within the 20 ANEC contour prepared for the 1985 EIS.
+Minimising aircraft noise impacts on surrounding communities was a primary determinant in 1985 when selecting the runway alignment and site boundary - the 05/23 alignment was assessed as having a lesser noise impact than a north-south alignment.
+The 1999 EIS drew the same conclusion.
 These planning controls have been implemented by local councils through local environment plans and have largely ensured that noise-sensitive and residential developments have not occurred in the vicinity of the airport site.